Run The Night is soon approaching! We've gathered some top tips for running from runners with Crohn's and Colitis. Here's what they said...

 Be kind to yourself

-I started running after a big flare up 9 years ago to make the most of the times when I was feeling okay.
+I started running after a big flare up nine years ago to make the most of the times when I was feeling okay.
 Since then, I've done 25 marathons all over the world and achieved times and results I would never have dreamed possible when I started.
 My main advice is to start slow and don't put pressure on yourself.
 Enjoy the journey and see where it takes you!

 Don't hesitate to hydrate